awsdocs/amazon-fsx-windows-user-guide/doc_source/supported-fsx-clients.md

 ### Accessing Amazon FSx File Systems Using DNS Names<a name="dns-name"></a>

-An Amazon FSx for Windows File Server file system is accessible through an elastic network interface\.
-This elastic network interface resides in the virtual private cloud \(VPC\) based on the Amazon Virtual Private Cloud \(Amazon VPC\) service that you associate with your file system\.
-Amazon FSx for Windows File Server provides a DNS name for every file system in the form of `fileservername.domain.com`\.
-This name maps to the file system's elastic network interface\.
-The DNS name is composed as follows:
+Amazon FSx for Windows File Server provides a Domain Name System \(DNS\) name for every file system\.
+You access your Amazon FSx for Windows File Server file system by mapping a drive letter on your compute instance to your Amazon FSx file share using this DNS name\.
+To learn more, see [Using Microsoft Windows File Shares](using-file-shares.md)\.

-+ `fileservername` – The file system's AWS resource identifier of the form:
+ You can find the DNS name in the Amazon FSx Management Console, the **File systems > Details > Network & Security** section, or in the response of the CreateFileSystem or DescribeFileSystems API command\.
-  + `fs-0123456789abcdef1` in the case where your file system is joined to AWS Managed AD
++ For a Single AZ file system joined to an AWS Managed Microsoft Active Directory, the DNS name looks as follows\.

-  + `AMZNFSX1234ABCD` in the case where your file system is joined to your self\-managed AD
+  `fs-0123456789abcdef0.ad-domain.com`
-+ `domain.com` – The Microsoft Active Directory domain name associated with your file system
++ For a Single AZ file system joined to a self\-managed AD, and any Multi AZ file system, the DNS name looks as follows\.

-You access your Amazon FSx for Windows File Server file system using this DNS name\.
+  `amznfsxaa11bb22.ad-domain.com`

 **Important**
-To get Kerberos\-based authentication and encryption of data in transit for your SMB sessions, use the DNS name provided by Amazon FSx to access your file system\.
+To get Kerberos\-based authentication and encryption of data in transit for your SMB sessions, use the file system's DNS name provided by Amazon FSx to access your file system\.

 ### Working with Amazon FSx for Windows File Server File Systems and DFS Namespaces<a name="dfs-namespace"></a>